From snorkeling to sailing to SUP, there are oodles of fun water activities in Hawaii!

 Poipu Beach on Kauai’s south shore is also favored by families for its generally calm shallow waters.
 Endangered Hawaiian monk seals like to nap on this beach too (as do we) – to see monk seals is one of the reasons to visit or revisit Kauai (which offers a Monk Seal Education Program).

-And if you find yourself on Lanai’s Hulupoe Beach, watch for the spinner dolphins which twirl about in the bay.
+And if you find yourself in Lanai on Hulupoe Beach, watch for the spinner dolphins that twirl about in the bay.

-Have you been to Hawaii?
-What Hawaii water adventures did you get up to?
+What Hawaii water activities did you get up to?